nipun22325/secret-sharing/README.md

 # 🔐 Phantom Share

-A secure, self-destructing secret sharing service built with FastAPI and MongoDB.
+A secure, self-destructing secret sharing service built with FastAPI and MongoDB using the ChaCha20Poly1305 encryption scheme.
 Share sensitive information with automatic expiration and "burn after reading" functionality.

 ## Overview